lkahung-analytics/web-analytics-sdk/README.md

 - `isSPA`: **Required**.
 Boolean flag to indicate if the application is a Single Page Application
 - `endpoint`: Optional.
 Custom collection endpoint (defaults to http://localhost:8080/collect)
 - `debug`: Optional.
 Enable console logging (defaults to false)
+- `isSPA`: Optional.
+Boolean flag to indicate if the application is a Single Page Application

 ## 🔄 SPA Integration